-Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Abuse and neglect are forms of maltreatment.
+Somebody may abuse or neglect a person by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger for example, via the internet.
 They may be abused by an adult or adults, or another child or children.